mich3leRusso/Federated-Learning-/README.md

 ![New architecture](/images/Federated_scheme.png)

 Federated class-incremental learning introduces several challenges beyond standard federated learning.
 In particular, the model is affected by catastrophic forgetting, as learning new classes may significantly degrade performance on previously learned ones.
-This issue is further exacerbated by the non-IID distribution of classes across clients, the absence of past data, and the aggregation of heterogeneous updates originating from different tasks and training stages.
+This issue is further exacerbated by the non-IID distribution of classes across clients, the absence of past data, and the aggregation of heterogeneous updates originating from different tasks and training stages

+Our approach leverages knowledge distillation from previous model states to preserve learned representations while acquiring new classes, without requiring access to old data or shared memory buffers.
+By integrating this strategy into the federated setting, we are able to mitigate catastrophic forgetting and stabilize training across incremental tasks and distributed clients, while maintaining privacy and scalability.

+# How to use?